odan/kb/docs/linux-mint-setup.md

 parent: Linux
 ---

-# Linux Mint XFCE Setup for PHP developers
+# Linux Mint Setup for PHP developers

-## Linux Mint Setup
+## Download

-* Download the latest ISO from [the Linux mint website](https://blog.linuxmint.com/?p=4013)
+* Download the latest ISO from [the Linux mint website](https://linuxmint.com/)
-* Copy the ISO file with [E](https://www.balena.io/etcher/) to a USB stick and install it.
+* Optional: Copy the ISO file with [E](https://www.balena.io/etcher/) to a USB stick and install it.

 ## Install Virtualbox guest extension